Mashape/previewer/README.md

 6. Setup a github webhook for http://IP:5000/hooks with content type `application/json` #TODO elastic IP
 7. Select the individual events create, delete, pull request and push
 8. Make sure the ping event gets a pong response
-9. Make a test PR in the repository (known bug the open pr webhook will timeout)
+9. Make a test PR in the repository
 10. docker ps #should see proxy-nginx and the docker-compose containers running
 11. create an ELB.
 Use port 5000 as the health check and send traffic from 80 to 8111
 12. setup R53 to point to the ELB ( https://mashape.signin.aws.amazon.com/console )